Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 Remember that while preparing Transfer Pricing documentation might seem like a hassle, it’s all in the pursuit of a more transparent, modern Thailand.
 Here’s what you’ll need to include.

-Earning above 200 million Baht
+When your revenue exceeds 200 million Baht

 All of your corporate taxes need to be submitted, along with details of all transactions within the group, the value, and the nature of those transactions.
 You’ll also need to include any additional information that may have played a role or had an impact on your Transfer Pricing.